 Despite what’s at stake at aviation trade shows and the niche audience in attendance, many exhibitors make the classic mistake of choosing style over substance when putting together their booth.
 In an ideal world, your booth should offer the best of both worlds.

-But what we see all too often is a booth that looks visually appealing and has all the bells and whistles, but lacks the visual cues or clarity of messaging required to cut through the noise and quickly communicate a complex offering.
-It tries too hard to cram in everything about that company’s solution, rather than focusing on one or two crucial details that set it apart from the competition and accentuating those details via its booth designs.
+But what we see all too often is a booth that looks visually appealing and has all the bells and whistles but lacks the visual cues or clarity of messaging required to cut through the noise and quickly communicate a complex offering.

 Related: 7 Design Mistakes That Are Hurting Your Booth’s Performance

-In other cases, exhibitors will have a booth that amplifies their value proposition and captures the initial attention of passersby, but doesn’t keep them there very long.
+In other cases, exhibitors will have a booth that amplifies their value proposition and captures the initial attention of passersby but doesn’t keep them there very long.
 It doesn’t include any furniture where attendees can sit down and talk with booth staff.
 There’s no visual backstop.
 There’s no gamification to keep people engaged and allow them to learn about your solution in real time.

 All of these details matter—you’re not just wanting to stand out, because that’s only half the battle.
 You need to provide an attendee experience that’s every bit as smooth, streamlined, and memorable, if not more so, than the major players you’re competing with on the show floor.